Azure/portaldocs/portal-sdk/generated/top-extensions-browse.md

 <a name="browse"></a>
 # Browse

 The Favorites in the left nav and the 'All services' menu are the primary ways to launch tools and services within the portal.
 The default favorites are determined by C+E leadership based on the highest grossing services with the most engaged customers.
-New services will start in the 'All services' menu and, based on those metrics or the number of favorites surpasses other defaults, the list can be updated.
+New services will start in the 'All services' menu **only if they have been curated into their most relevant subcategory and category** and, based on those metrics or the number of favorites surpasses other defaults, the list can be updated.

 <a name="browse-building-browse-experiences"></a>
 ## Building browse experiences